Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

     Return the value unchanged, except that it's now in an array.
 ``sum``
     Add all of the values and return the result.
 This probably implies casting them to number types first.
+``percentage``
+    Divide the contents of the first target by the contents of the second target, multiply by 100.
+This probably implies casting them to number types first.
+The default is to round to two decimal places, but if a ``precision`` property is also present, its integer value will be used to determing how many digits of precision are required (``0`` would mean round to the nearest integer, ``2`` would mean round to the second decimal place, etc.),

 The property is called ``actions``, but hopefully we'll only ever need to have one action listed, and thus won't have to define what happens in what order if there are multiple values.